-63 A problem immediately arises with regard to clause 7.4: it was not at all clear to the Tribunal why the figure of USD500,000 in clause 7.4 led to a claim of USD2,500,000, at any rate in the absence of clear evidence of loss in that amount being caused by the Respondents' failure to disclose documents.
+61 A problem immediately arises with regard to clause 7.4: it was not at all clear to the Tribunal why the figure of USD500,000 in clause 7.4 led to a claim of USD 1,500,000, at any rate in the absence of clear evidence of loss in that amount being caused by the Respondents' failure to disclose documents.

-64 There is, however, a problem common to both clauses which is more fatal to the Claimants: neither clause is enforceable under the law governing the Subject Contracts, i.e. English law.
+62 There is, however, a problem common to both clauses which is more fatal to the Claimants: neither clause is enforceable under the law governing the Subject Contracts, i.e. English law.
 It is trite law in England that penalty clauses are unenforceable: the purpose of damages being compensatory rather than punitive, there needs to be a clear quantitative link between loss caused by breach and damages awarded.
 It follows that a penalty clause cannot be enforced.
 On the other hand, a genuine attempt at pre-estimating loss through a so-called "liquidated damages" clause is enforceable: such clauses are honest devices intended to avoid unnecessary cost, effort and expense in quantifying losses after breach.
 The use of the phrases "penalty clause" or "liquidated damages clause" does not of itself dictate which side of the line a particular clause falls.
 It is clear, however, that an enforceable clause does need to be a genuine attempt at pre-estimating real loss.
 It is clear to the Tribunal that clauses 7.4 and 9.5 fall on what is for the Claimants the wrong side.
 The fatal words are the words "in addition": if the sums set out are to be levied in addition to "any damages, losses, harm and/or suffering which may result from a breach" (words used in both clauses) then the sums set out cannot be a genuine pre-estimate of real loss but a penalty and therefore unenforceable.
-For these reasons. we find that the Claimants are not entitled to the sums set out "in addition" at clauses 7.4 and 9.5 of the Subject Contracts.
+For these reasons, we find that the Claimants are not entitled to the sums set out "in addition" at clauses 7.4 and 9.5 of the Subject Contracts.

-65 Conclusion on Remedies Requested The Claimants have asked us to order the Respondents to disclose documents and to return property.
+63 Conclusion on Remedies Requested The Claimants have asked us to order the Respondents to disclose documents and to return property.
 As we have indicated earlier in this Award, lying behind these requests is the suggestion by the Claimants that the Respondents have failed to disclose and return as they were bound to do under the Subject Contracts.
-The Claimants have also requested damages in respect of such alleged failures.
+The Claimants have also requested damages in respect of such failure.
 Claimants fail before us in both requests, i.e. orders and damages, and in respect of both breaches, i.e. disclosure and return of property.
-Insofar as the Claimants have asked for orders specifically asking that Respondents should perform their contractual duties to disclose and to return, these requests amount to requests for orders specifically to perform contractual obligations: these requests can only be granted under English law, the law governing the Subject Contracts, if damages are an inadequate remedy - and the adequacy of damages as a remedy is here established by the Claimants1 very own request for a considerable amount of damages in this reference.
-In any event, so far as concerns the Claimants' request for an order to disclose documents, we have found that the Respondents were not in breach of this obligation.
-Then, insofar as the Claimants have asked for damages, these requests fail too because the Claimants have failed to prove any loss resulting from breach and because the contract clauses seeking to liquidate those penalty damades amount to clauses unenforceable under English law, again the law governing the Subject Contracts.
+Insofar as the Claimants have specifically asked for orders asking Respondents should perform their contractual duties to disclose and to return, these requests amount to requests for orders specifically to perform contractual obligations: these requests can only be granted under English law, the law governing the Subject Contracts, if damages are an inadequate remedy - and the adequacy of damages as a remedy is here established by the Claimants' very own request for a considerable amount of damages in this reference.
+Then, insofar as the Claimants have asked for damages, these requests fail too because the Claimants have failed to prove any loss resulting from breach and because the contract clauses seeking to liquidate those damages amount to penalty clauses unenforceable under English law, again the law governing the Subject Contracts.
 For these reasons, set out in greater detail throughout this Award and here briefly summarised, the Claimants claims are dismissed in full.